 - met all general veterinary technician application requirements; and

 - not failed a licensing examination used by the State of New York either prior to or after making application for licensure by endorsement, unless you have later passed a comparable licensing examination.

-You may be issued a limited permit if you meet all of the licensure requirements except the licensing examination and U.S. citizenship or permanent residency.
+You may be issued a limited permit if you meet all of the licensure requirements except the licensing examination.
 Your permit will not be issued until all required documentation has been reviewed and approved by the New York State Education Department.
 If you are issued a limited permit, you must work under the direction of an individual licensed and currently registered to practice veterinary medicine in New York State.

 Your limited permit is valid for no more than one year from the date it is issued, or until you have taken and received the results of the licensing examination, whichever occurs first.
 A limited permit may be renewed once at the discretion of the Department.
 You may not be issued a limited permit if you have previously held a permit or if you fail the licensing examination.